Enrolment Scheme

 If there are more applicants in the second, third, fourth, fifth or sixth priority groups than there are places available, selection within the priority group will be by ballot conducted in accordance with the instructions issued by the Secretary under Section 11G(i) of the Education Act 1989.

-Term and Holiday Dates for 2022TERM I
+Term and Holiday Dates for 2024TERM I

 9:00 am – 11:00 am Children may have a brain break during this block.
-This is not a a playtime.
-Acceptable brain foods include: Fresh peeled & sliced fruit and vegetables Dried fruit (e.g apricots, prunes, raisins and sultanas) Shelled unsalted nuts (no peanuts) or seeds Plain unsalted pop corn MORNING TEA 11:00 am – 11:25 am Warning bell @ 11:23 am MIDDLE BLOCK 11:25 am – 12:35 pm LUNCH TIME (EATING) 12:35 pm – 12:45 LUNCHTIME (PLAY) 12:45 pm – 1:30 pm Warning bell @ 1:28 pm FINAL BLOCK 1:30 pm – 3:00 pm |
+This is not a playtime.
+Acceptable brain foods include: Fresh peeled & sliced fruit and vegetables Dried fruit (e.g. apricots, prunes, raisins and sultanas) Shelled unsalted nuts (no peanuts) or seeds Plain unsalted pop corn MORNING TEA 11:00 am – 11:25 am MIDDLE BLOCK 11:25 am – 12:35 pm LUNCH TIME (EATING) 12:35 pm – 12:45 LUNCHTIME (PLAY) 12:45 pm – 1:30 pm FINAL BLOCK 1:30 pm – 3:00 pm |

 |